dotnet/docs-maui/docs/migration/multi-project-overview.md

 ---
-title: "Manually upgrade a Xamarin.Forms app to a multi-project .NET MAUI app"
+title: "Upgrade manually to a multi-project app"
 description: "Learn about the two approaches to manually upgrading a Xamarin.Forms app to a multi-project .NET MAUI app." ms.date: 05/31/2024
 no-loc: [ "Xamarin.Forms" ]
 ---

-# Manually upgrade a Xamarin.Forms app to a multi-project .NET MAUI app
+# Upgrade manually to a multi-project app

 A Xamarin.Forms app can be manually upgraded to a multi-project .NET Multi-platform App UI (.NET MAUI) app with two approaches:

 - By creating a new .NET MAUI app using the multi-project template.

   With this approach you create a new multi-project .NET MAUI app, and then migrate the code and resources from your Xamarin.Forms app to it.
-For more information, see [](multi-project-to-multi-project-with-template.md).
+For more information, see [Upgrade to a multi-project app with the project template](multi-project-to-multi-project-with-template.md).

 - By migrating a Xamarin.Forms library project to a .NET MAUI library project.